-Estoria is about stories, Estoria is about Estonia, Estoria is about culture, Estoria is about humour and fun.
+Estoria is about stories, Estoria is about Estonia, Estoria is about culture.
+Klaus Ek, hotel manager is especially delighted now that it has made it to the World Luxury Hotel list.
 Solo Sokos Hotels have got this right!
-A new wing of the Viru Hotel in the heart of Tallinn, opened its doors to the delight of its guests on 21 April 2014.
+A new wing of the Viru Hotel in the heart of Tallinn, opened its doors on 21 April 2014.

 Every room tells its own tale.
 I felt right at home in mine since it talked about the people of Setomaa who live in the southeast corner of Estonia.
 A little crazy are their practices of crowning a King of the earth who gathers around him his ‘troops’ and followers.
 Once you’ve located it on the colourful map, you see all kinds of fascinating details not only in that area but also the rest of Estonia suggesting that tourism doesn’t begin and end in Tallinn.
 There’s a whole new world to be discovered outside of the city.

 Colour strikes you first when you walk into the room.
 No dull whites for this hotel.
-Peep Ehasalu, proud Communications manager, explains why:
+Peep Ehasalu, proud erstwhile Communications Manager, explained why:

 “Why do hotels choose white?
 Simple.
 It’s much cheaper to wash and bleach white sheets.
 We’ve chosen to pay a little more for our laundry and brighten up our guests’ experience.”